I2PC/xmipp/README.md

 ### OpenCV
 OpenCV is used for several programs, however, it is not required.

-OpenCV-4 has not CUDA support in Xmipp.
+OpenCV-4 has not CUDA support in Xmipp-movie_optical_aligment.
 Please use OpenCV-3 or older.
-If you installed OpenCV via apt (`sudo apt install libopencv-dev`), it should be automatically picked up by the Xmipp script
+If you installed OpenCV via apt (`sudo apt install libopencv-dev`), it installed the last version and should be automatically picked up by the Xmipp script

 ### HDF5
 We sometimes see issues regarding the HDF5 dependency.